 Fast and Reliable

-The CCl4 model is faster at inducing hepatocellular damage than diet-only models, leading to earlier answers.
+The CCl4 model of liver fibrosis is faster at inducing hepatocellular damage than diet-only models, leading to earlier answers.

 Closely Resembles Human Disease